The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Can you do multiple balance transfers?
+Can you make multiple balance transfers to avoid interest?

 What are the risks of multiple balance transfers?

 Under many circumstances, multiple balance transfers can support a larger debt-payoff strategy, though stay aware of potential risks that include: